Stock market today: Wall Street limps toward the close of a third straight losing week

 The Fed last month hiked the overnight interest rate it controls to the highest level since 2002, as it tries to smother high inflation.
 High rates work by slowing the economy bluntly and hurting prices for investments.

-Traders had been hoping that the Fed was done hiking rates and that it would begin cutting them early next year.
+Traders had been hoping that the Fed was done hiking rates and would begin cutting them early next year.
 Inflation has already come down considerably since its peak last summer.

 But economists say the last bit to get inflation down to the Fed’s target may prove the most difficult.
 And a suite of reports on the economy recently, including surprisingly strong sales at U.S. retailers, has suggested upward pressure still exists on inflation.
 Traders have since ratcheted back their expectations for rate cuts through the end of 2024, according to data from CME Group.